 William M. Moore, Principal

-In his position at Hudson, Mr. Moore will play a senior management role, overseeing the company's development efforts, and executive level outreach, along with external financing efforts as necessary.
+In his position at Hudson, Mr. Moore plays a senior management role, overseeing the company's development efforts, and executive level outreach, along with external financing efforts as necessary.

-Before co-founding Hudson, Mr. Moore was the Chief Executive Officer of Deepwater Wind, serving in that capacity from early 2009 until November of 2012.
-Mr. Moore managed Deepwater Wind’s successful effort to secure regulatory approvals from the Rhode Island Public Utility Commission for the ground breaking Block Island Wind Farm, a 30 MW offshore wind energy and transmission project that is expected to be the first such renewable energy project to be installed in North America.
-Under his leadership, the company proposed some of the most ambitious renewable energy and transmission projects seen in decades in the Eastern US, including a 900 MW offshore wind farm and 600 MW HVDC transmission system that would interconnect with both the Long Island and New England electric grids.
+Before co-founding Hudson, Mr. Moore was the Chief Executive Officer of Deepwater Wind, managing Deepwater Wind’s successful effort to secure regulatory approvals from the Rhode Island Public Utility Commission for the ground breaking Block Island Wind Farm, a 30 MW offshore wind energy and transmission project that is now operating in Block Island Sound, the first such renewable energy project of its kind to be installed in North America.

 Mr. Moore was the lead developer of the first commercial wind projects in upstate New York including the 10 MW Madison and 30 MW Fenner projects, and the 325 MW Maple Ridge Wind Farm in Lowville.

-The Maple Ridge facility, which Atlantic Renewable co-owned and co-developed with Horizon Wind Energy, remains the largest wind plant in the Eastern North American continent.
+The Maple Ridge facility, which Atlantic Renewable co-owned and co-developed with Horizon Wind Energy (where Patrick Doyle was the lead developer on Maple Ridge), remains the largest wind plant in the eastern North American continent.
 This project consists of 195 wind turbine generators installed on over 100 adjacent farm properties along a 12-mile long project area on the eastern edge of the Tug Hill plateau, in the towns of Harrisburg, Lowville and Martinsburg, NY; and a companion 10-mile long, 230 kV transmission line that connects the wind farm to National Grid's high voltage system in the western Adirondack region.

-As the lead developer of the Maple Ridge project over the seven year development process, Mr. Moore negotiated the more than 150 underlying land leases, and power line and/or road easements; managed the SEQRA permitting effort for the wind farm and the New York Public Service Commission's Article VII review of the new transmission line; and negotiated the PILOT agreement with Lewis County, the multiple host towns and two local school boards.
+As the lead developer of the Maple Ridge project over the six year development process, Mr. Moore negotiated the more than 150 underlying land leases, and power line and/or road easements; managed the SEQRA permitting effort for the wind farm and the New York Public Service Commission's Article VII review of the new transmission line; and negotiated the local tax agreement.

 The story of the six-year-long development saga of the Maple Ridge wind farm was the topic of a cover story in the Natural Resource Development Council's On Earth magazine: http://www.nrdc.org/onearth/07sum/windfarm1.asp